drbean/curriculum/pages/homepage/markdown/ThatsItThere.md

 ## Different responses

+0. 'That's it there'

+:    Last night or the night before last, I was looking for some ointment in the cosmetics box.
+Usually I can recognize it by the tube cap.
+But I couldn't see it.

+The next morning looking in the box again at the various tubes, I realized one was the ointment I was looking for.

+I said, "That's it there!"
+It was staring me in the face.

 1. Silence

 :	The response described above:  When what I was looking for it I found in my hand (It was a shaving cartridge holder), I didn't say anything at all.